laubravo/Vision17/Lab1-Linux/Answers/Readme.md

 echo There are $portrait images whose orientation is portrait echo There are $landscape images whose orientation is landscape

+La respuesta final fue:
+There are 152 images whose orientation is portrait There are 348 images whose orientation is landscape

 17. Para cortar todas las imágenes se ejecutó el siguiente script [9][10] :

  #!/bin/bash